ibm-cloud-docs/vpc/vpe-cross-account.md

 For more information, see the [Terraform registry](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/iam_authorization_policy){: external}.

-## Creating an endpoint gateway in the console
+## Creating a cross-account endpoint gateway in the console
 {: #vpe-cross-account-creating-ui}
 {: ui}

-To create an endpoint gateway for non-IBM (third-party) services in the {{site.data.keyword.cloud_notm}} console, follow these steps:
+To create a cross-account endpoint gateway for non-IBM (third-party) services in the {{site.data.keyword.cloud_notm}} console, follow these steps:

 Currently, creating cross-account VPE gateways to IBM Cloud services is supported only from the CLI.
 {: attention}